Geggio80/GettingAndCleaningData/README.md

 5. Extract a new dataset;
 6. Write the new dataset on a file;

-(for further information, see [CodeBook.md](https://github.com/Geggio80/GettingAndCleaningData/blob/master/CodeBook.md) or other files in the repository)
+(for further information, see [CodeBook.md](https://github.com/Geggio80/GettingAndCleaningData/blob/master/CodeBook.md) or another file in the repository)